Carpal tunnel syndrome is a painful hand condition caused by a pinched nerve in your wrist.

 - applying cold packs to reduce any swelling

-- using a removable wrist splint to keep the wrist in a neutral angle.
-You may be use a splint during the night or the day, depending on when your symptoms are worst.
-Such splints can often be bought over the counter from a pharmacy.
+- using a removable wrist splint to keep your wrist straight – use during the night or the day, depending on when your symptoms are worst.
+Splints can often be bought over the counter from a pharmacy.

 If self-care does not relieve symptoms within a few weeks talk to your doctor or physiotherapist.
 There are a range of treatments available.

-- Physiotherapy or hand therapy may be helpful for some people, and can include improving mobility of the wrist bones, improving flexibility of soft tissues in the arm, and strengthening exercise.
-Physiotherapists can also provide advice regarding strategies and solutions for activities at work, such as when writing on a keyboard.
+- Physiotherapy or hand therapy may be helpful.
+It can include improving mobility of your wrist bones, improving flexibility of soft tissues in your arm and strengthening exercises.

-- Pain relief medication such as paracetamol may provide relief when used in addition to self care, splint and therapy.
+- Pain relief medication such as paracetamol may provide relief when used in addition to self-care, a splint and therapy.
 Read more about paracetamol.

-- The doctor may offer cortisone injections, that can also provide short-term relief.
+- Your doctor may offer cortisone injections, which can also provide short-term relief.
 Read more about cortisone injections.

 It is also important to manage any underlying causes, such as diabetes.
-Loosing weight, if you are over-weight or obese, is likely to reduce the symptoms.
+Losing weight, if you are overweight or obese, is likely to reduce the symptoms.

 Treatment for severe symptoms

-If symptoms persist despite self-care and the above treatment, and if there is wasting of hand muscles, surgery may be needed.
-Surgery will relieve pressure on the trapped nerve and aims to prevent any permanent nerve damage.
+If symptoms persist despite self-care and the above treatment, and if there is wasting of your hand muscles, you may need surgery.
+Surgery relieves pressure on the trapped nerve and aims to prevent any permanent nerve damage.
 Your doctor will be able to discuss the most suitable method of surgery with you.